juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ## Nixify external dependencies

-Most of real-world applications will rely on external dependencies like Postgres, MySQL, Redis and so on.
-In this section we will look at how you can start a postgres server using `nix run .#postgres` and also create the data directory local to the project.\
+So far we nixified the Haskell part of our project.
+But a project can also have non-Haskell dependencies, like Postgres, MySQL and redis.
+In this section we will specifically look at how you can start a postgres server using Nix without relying or mutating global state (outside of project directory).
 Tl;dr Here's the `flake.nix`:
 ```nix
 {